 Every individual possesses a unique set of skills and interests, which shape their learning capabilities.
 However, the traditional classroom environment can be particularly challenging for students with learning disabilities.
 Recognizing and addressing these challenges is crucial for their academic and personal success.
-This article explores strategies to support students with learning disabilities, drawing insights from leading sources in the field.
+This article explores strategies to support students with special needs, drawing insights from leading sources in the field.

 Understanding Learning Disabilities